viewpoint-cssp/viewpoint-cssp-portal/README.md

 # viewpoint-cssp-portal

-This is the VIEWpoint-CSSP portal.
-It is a work-in-progress.
+This is the VIEWpoint-CSSP website.
+It is still a work-in-progress.

 -   To do list includes (in no particular order and possibly incomplete):
-    -   translations where required
     -   review all images and reduce physical size
-    -   continuing browser and responsiveness testing
     -   final versions of PDFs, remove 'Draft's
     -   video IDs, video resolution selector
     -   add audiocast
-    -   proper page not found for invalid /page

 ## Project setup